scottschmitz/sample_compose_nav/documentation/backstack/backstack.md

 If your answer is back on the home screen, then fantastic!
 Everything works exactly as intended!

-If your answer is, well it would be nice to show the Episode Screen and then the Show Screen and _then_ the Home Screen, you may want to make keep reading.
+If your answer is, well it would be nice to show the Episode Screen and then the Show Screen and _then_ the Home Screen, you may want to keep reading.

-But, before we get started, lets take a look at how this will look without any additional work.
+But, before we get started, let's take a look at how this will look without any additional work.
 Note that navigating through the buttons Home -> To Details -> To Extra Details the back button walks up the tree.
 However, when navigating from Settings -> To Details Extra the back button _skips_ Home - Details (because it was never in the stack).
 At this point, it is probably important to note that this is a partial consequence of [Part One](https://michiganlabs.com/news/cross-tab-navigation-in-jetpack-compose) in which we separated the navigation stacks by the tab you are on, and back button doesn't return you back to Settings.

 ![](./before.gif)